vageeshr/Travel_data_analysis/README.md

 5. Time-based Analysis: The project includes a temporal analysis to identify seasonal patterns in travel, allowing insights into peak travel months and off-peak periods.

 6. Conclusions and Insights: The project concludes with summarizing the findings and insights derived from the data analysis.
 It provides a comprehensive understanding of the travel trends and patterns present in the dataset.

+Contributing
+Contributions to this project are welcome.
+If you identify improvements, bug fixes, or additional analyses that could enhance the project, please consider opening an issue or submitting a pull request.

+License
+This project is licensed under the MIT License.

+Contact Information
+For any questions or inquiries about the project, you can reach out to the project author, vageeshr, on GitHub.